Ceyana Canoe Club

 Optional items: Paddlers may opt to bring their own swim goggles or snorkel mask, nose clips, paddling gloves, reef shoes or sports sandals.
 The first few items may be helpful for practicing wet exits.
 Optional items are NOT SUPPLIED.

-This program will run on: August 9th, 10th at Rundle Pond
+This program will run on: July 11th and 12th at Rundle Pond

-Consider pairing this outdoor course with extra safety training in the comfort of a warm swimming pool and sign up for early season Wet Exits, More Wet Exits and Stroke Improvement April 12 at MacEwan U Recreation Centre (109 St & 104 Ave).
+Consider pairing this outdoor course with extra safety training in the comfort of a warm swimming pool and sign up for early season Wet Exits, More Wet Exits, and Stroke Improvement

 Review the Course Change, Cancellation & Refund Policy.